VideoCurio/ProtonMailBridgeDocker/README.md

 >>> A sync has begun for test_account.
 Sync (test_account): 1.0% (Elapsed: 0.5s, ETA: 46.0s)
 ...
-Sync (test_account): 99.9% (Elapsed: 0.5s, ETA: 0.4s)
+Sync (test_account): 99.9% (Elapsed: 50.4s, ETA: 0.4s)
 A sync has finished for test_account.
 >>>

-# IF you are using multiple domain names or email addresses, you SHOULD switch to split address mode (it will set credentials for each address):
+# IF you are using multiple domain names or email addresses, you SHOULD switch to split address mode (it will set credentials for each address in the account):
 # It will sync the account again, time to grab a coffee.
 >>> change mode 0
 Are you sure you want to change the mode for account test_account to split? yes/no: yes